dudung/notes/content/notes/25/a/10-init-rusn.md

 categories = ['notes']
 url = '25a10'
 +++
-Initialize a raw, unstructured, spontaneous note.
+Initialize a raw, unstructured, spontaneous note system.
 <!--more-->

 + Create a GitHub repository with name `rusn`. \